libp2p/specs/discovery/mdns.md

 `host-name` is the fully qualified name of the peer.
 It is derived from the peer's name and `p2p.local`.

-`peer-name` is the case-insenstive ID of the peer and less than 64 characters.
-It is normally is the base-32 encoding of peer's ID.
+`peer-name` is the case-insenstive unique identifier of the peer and less than 64 characters.

-Note that all names are case insensitive.
+It is normally the base-32 encoding of peer's ID.

+If the encoding of the peer's ID exceeds 63 characters, then the [Split at 63rd character](https://github.com/ipfs/in-web-browsers/issues/89#issue-341357014) workaround can be used.

 ## Peer Discovery